-PAR RT 1: INTRODUCTION 8
+PAR Γ 1: INTRODUCTION .
+8

-1. Title 8
+1. Title .
+8

-2. Legislative Authority 8
+2. Legislative Authority .
+8

-3. Application of these Regulations 8
+3. Application of these Regulations .
+8

-4. Commencement 8
+4. Commencement .
+8

-5. Interpretation 8
+5. Interpretation .
+8

-6. Meaning of "in the AIFC 8
+6. Meaning of "in the AIFC .
+8

-RT 2: THE FRAMEWORK OF REGULATION
+T 2: THE FRAMEWORK OF REGULATIONPTER 1-THE AFSA

-7. Main functions, powers and objectives of the AFSA 9
+7. Main functions, powers and objectives of the AFSA .
+9

-8. AFSA power to make Rules 1
+8. AFSA rulemaking powers 11

-9. AFSA power to modify, waive or grant relief 1
+9. AFSA power to modify, waive or grant relief 12

-10. AFSA decision making procedure 12
+10. AFSA decision making procedure 13

-11. CHA Appeals against decisions of the AFSA, and the AFSA's statutory immunity PTER 2 - CENTRE PARTICIPANTS
+11. CHAF Appeals against decisions of the AFSA, and the AFSA's statutory immunity PTER 2 - CENTRE PARTICIPANTS

-12. Definition of Centre Participant 13
+12. Definition of Centre Participant 14

-13. Definition of Authorised Firm 13
+13. Definition of Authorised Firm 14

-14. Definition of Authorised Market Institution 13
+14. Definition of Authorised Market Institution.
+14

-15. Definition of Authorised Person 13
+15. Definition of Authorised Person 14

-16. CHA Definition of Ancillary Service Provider APTER 3 - ACTIVITIES PERFORMED BY CENTRE PARTICIPANTS
+16. CHAF Definition of Ancillary Service Provider 14 15

-17. Definition of Regulated Activity 13
+17. Definition of Regulated Activity 15

-18. Definition of Market Activity 13
+18. Definition of Market Activity 15

-19. CHA Definition of Ancillary Service APTER 4 - CONTROLLED AND DESIGNATED FUNCTIONS 13
+19. CHAF Definition of Ancillary Service 15 15

-20. Definition of Controlled Function 13
+20. Definition of Controlled Function 15

-21. Definition of Approved Individual 14
+21. Definition of Approved Individual 15

-22. Definition of Designated Function 14
+22. Definition of Designated Function 15

-23. CHA Definition of Designated Individual PTER 5 - PROHIBITIONS
+23. CHAF Definition of Designated IndividualPTER 5 - PROHIBITIONS

-24. The General Prohibition 14
+24. The General Prohibition 16

-25. Prohibition relating to Controlled Functions 14
+25. Prohibition relating to Controlled Functions 16

-26. Prohibition relating to Designated Functions 14
+26. Prohibition relating to Designated Functions 16

-27. Prohibition relating to Financial Promotions 15
+27. Prohibition relating to Financial Promotions 16

-28. Enforceability of Agreements 15
+28. Enforceability of Agreements 17

-29. False claims to be a Centre Participant 16
+29. False claims to be a Centre Participant 18

-RT 3: LICENSING OF CENTRE PARTICIPANTS
+T 3: LICENSING OF CENTRE PARTICIPANTS

-30. Application for a Licence to carry on Regulated Activities 17 31.
-Form and content of application for a Licence 17 32.
-Financial technology 17 33.
-Exemption 18 34.
-Criteria for the grant of a Licence to carry on Regulated Activities 18 35.
-CHAI Grant or rejection of application 18 19 36.
-Application for a Licence to carry on Market Activities 19 37.
-Criteria for the grant of a Licence to carry on Market Activities 19 38.
-Grant or rejection of application 19 39.
-CHAI Exemption for Authorised Market Institutions 40.
-Application for a License to carry on Ancillary Services 20 41.
-Criteria for the grant of a Licence to carry on Ancillary Services 21 T 4: CONTROLLED AND DESIGNATED FUNCTIONSPTER 1 - CONTROLLED FUNCTIONS 42.
-Applications for Controlled Function approval 22 43.
-Criteria for approval 22 44.
-Grant or rejection of application 23 45.
-CHAI Residency requirement for Authorised IndividualPTER 2 - DESIGNATED FUNCTIONS 46.
-Criteria for appointment of Designated Individual 23 47.
-Review of appointments by the AFSA 24 PAR - T 5: CONTROL OF AUTHORISED PERSONS 25 48.
-Requirement for AFSA approval to change in control 25 49.
-Rules governing controllers 25 50.
-Powers of the AFSA in respect of Controllers 25 T 6: CAPITAL MARKETSPTER 1 - AUTHORISED MARKET INSTITUTIONS 51.
-Requirement to have Business Rules 27 52.
-Approval and consultation on Business Rules 27 53.
-Legal effect of Business Rules 27 54.
-Enforcement of Business Rules 27 55.
-Persons eligible for Membership 28 56.
-AFSA power to require report from an Authorised Market Institution 28 57.
-AFSA power to impose requirements on an Authorised Market Institution 29 58.
-AFSA power to give directions to an Authorised Market Institution 29 59.
-Liability of Authorised Market Institutions and their Employees 30 DIED / DELEGAE SECTIONIES -3/1
+30. Application for a Licence to carry on Regulated Activities 19 31.
+Form and content of application for a Licence 19 32.
+Financial technology 19 33.
+Exemption 20 34.
+Criteria for the grant of a Licence to carry on Regulated Activities 20 35.
+CHA Grant or rejection of application 20 21 36.
+Application for a Licence to carry on Market Activities 21 37.
+Criteria for the grant of a Licence to carry on Market Activities 21 38.
+Grant or rejection of application 21 39.
+CHA Exemption for Authorised Market Institutions 40.
+Application for a License to carry on Ancillary Services 23 41.
+Criteria for the grant of a Licence to carry on Ancillary Services 23 RT 4: CONTROLLED AND DESIGNATED FUNCTIONSAPTER 1 - CONTROLLED FUNCTIONS 42.
+Applications for Controlled Function approval 25 43.
+Criteria for approval 25 44.
+Grant or rejection of application 26 45.
+CHA Residency requirement for Authorised Individual 46.
+Criteria for appointment of Designated Individual 27 47.
+Review of appointments by the AFSA 28 PAR RT 5: CONTROL OF AUTHORISED PERSONS 29 48.
+Requirement for AFSA approval to change in control 29 49.
+Rules governing controllers 29 50.
+Powers of the AFSA in respect of Controllers 29 RT 6: CAPITAL MARKETSAPTER 1 - AUTHORISED MARKET INSTITUTIONS 51.
+Requirement to have Business Rules 31 52.
+Approval and consultation on Business Rules 31 53.
+Legal effect of Business Rules 31 54.
+Enforcement of Business Rules 31 55.
+Persons eligible for Membership 32 56.
+AFSA power to require report from an Authorised Market Institution 32 57.
+AFSA power to impose requirements on an Authorised Market Institution 33 58.
+AFSA power to give directions to an Authorised Market Institution 33 59.
+CHA Liability of Authorised Market Institutions and their Employees